 It's that time of year again, when after the holiday indulgences many of us, with the best of intentions tell ourselves and others, that this month will be the start of a new you.
-For a large number of people, this means starting a new “diet” and/or joining a gym as a way of losing excess body fat, improving fitness and hopefully looking and feeling better.

 There is nothing wrong with having this main goal to begin with, the issue is how to achieve and sustain it.
 For anyone that has previously tried to lose weight through dieting, you already know that whatever diet you choose, you almost always lose weight.
 The big problem is, that nearly everyone that has done the same thing has re-gained the weight lost and often gained more.
 This is the heart of the problem, it isn't a short-term fix, it needs to become a long-term solution.